largehadroncollider/defcon-guide/DEF CON Guide.md

 ## Parties

 DEF CON is all about the parties and there’s always going to be a ton.
 You will find the best parties by conversing with your fellow hackers and befriending cool peeps, but it is a good idea to keep an eye on [@defconparties](https://twitter.com/defconparties) on Twitter and to check the [DEF CON parties calendar](http://19.defconparties.com/dcp).
 Some parties are open to all; some are invite-only; some require that you have purchased some other unofficial badge.
 Save yourself some time by figuring that out before you show up at some party.

+### Getting your drinks
+Most people in Vegas are drunk, most likely many of your fellow hackers as well!
+This is Vegas and Defcon you never need to directly pay for a drink, if you are unable to get a drink from one of the many vendors or parties around, there is always the cocktail waitresses.
+If you act as if you are actively gabling, or actually gamble, provide a tip and you can ensure a constant stream of drinks; or just grab your one and go.
+The trick here is too look like you have been sitting their for awhile, it's a good way to kill a little time and rest your feet!

 # Con Life